David White (actor): Career

 In 1964, White was cast as sycophantic advertising executive Larry Tate on Bewitched, a role he played for the show's entire run (1964–1972).
 The character is president of the McMann & Tate advertising agency, workplace of Dick York's (and later Dick Sargent's) Darrin Stephens character.
 Many of the show's episodes revolved around Tate's attempts to land lucrative advertising accounts.
 This is the role for which he would become best-known both during his life and posthumously.
 Larry Tate's baby boy Jonathan was named after White's son.
 White also directed one season-six episode of Bewitched, "Sam’s Double Mother Trouble".

 Following the end of Bewitched, White was a popular character actor on numerous television series for the next decade, including The Love Boat, Remington Steele, Adam-12, The Rockford Files, Columbo: Identity Crisis, What's Happening!!, Rhoda, Quincy, M.E., The Odd Couple, Cagney & Lacey, Wonder Woman and Dallas.
 He played the role of J. Jonah Jameson in the pilot episode of the television series The Amazing Spider-Man.
 His final role came in 1986 on an episode of Dynasty.
-He also appeared in the movies The Happy Hooker Goes to Washington and Disney's Snowball Express, and had a prominent role in the 1985 version of Brewster's Millions starring Richard Pryor.
+He also appeared in the movies The Happy Hooker Goes to Washington and Disney's Snowball Express, and had a prominent role as one of the villains in the 1985 version of Brewster's Millions starring Richard Pryor.